chesty/vroom-osrm/README.md

 For the container running vroom
 * OSRM_HOST="osrm"

-For the Two in One container
+For the vroom and osrm in the one container using supervisor
 * CPUS="4"
 * DATA_PATH="/osm"
 * OSM_PBF_URL="http://mirror2.shellbot.com/osm/planet-latest.osm.pbf"